Revelation 6:1-17 Lesson 476

 The seven vials of judgment (16:1-21).

-Many Christians believe that Revelation depicts the early years of the Christian church (the persecution, destruction of Jerusalem, etc.) and that its prophecies were fulfilled centuries ago with the wars, religious persecution, and social chaos that led up to and followed the fall of the Roman empire in AD 476.
-They believe Revelation should be taken figuratively, this is called the Preterist view.
-Other Christians (Futurists) believe Revelation chapters 4-22 describe real people and predicts events still to come in the last days just before Christ returns.
+There are numerous interpretations of Revelation.
+Many Christians believe that Revelation depicts the early years of the church (the persecution, the destruction of Jerusalem, etc.).
+They are convinced that Revelation's prophecies were fulfilled centuries ago with the wars, religious persecution, and social chaos that led up to and followed the fall of the Roman empire in AD 476.
+This is called the Preterist view.
+Other Christians (Futurists) believe that Revelation chapters 4-22 describe real people and predicts events yet to come in the final days before Christ returns.
 Although Futurists may differ among themselves over the precise interpretations of some passages, they take Revelation literally.
 Other Christians (Idealists) believe Revelation is simply a book about the triumph of good over evil and that the events described are merely symbolic and not prophecies at all.
 Still other Christians (Historicists) believe Revelation has a complex dual meaning pertaining both to the early years of the church (Preterist view) and coming events (Futurists view).
 They teach that Revelation is a history of Christianity from the early church until the day Christ returns.
-They believe that the persecution of the early church and the fall of Rome was a foreshadowing of the future and that Revelation was a prediction of those past events and the events leading up to the judgment day.
+They believe the persecution of the first Christians and the fall of Rome was a foreshadowing of the future and that Revelation is a prediction of both past and future events.

-Many Christians believe that Revelation depicts the early years of the Christian church (the persecution, destruction of Jerusalem, etc.) and that its prophecies were fulfilled centuries ago with the wars, religious persecution, and social chaos that led up to and followed the fall of the Roman empire in AD 476.
-They believe Revelation should be taken figuratively, this is called the Preterist view.
-Other Christians (Futurists) believe Revelation chapters 4-22 describe real people and predicts events still to come in the last days just before Christ returns.
+There are numerous interpretations of Revelation.
+Many Christians believe that Revelation depicts the early years of the church (the persecution, the destruction of Jerusalem, etc.).
+They are convinced that Revelation's prophecies were fulfilled centuries ago with the wars, religious persecution, and social chaos that led up to and followed the fall of the Roman empire in AD 476.
+This is called the Preterist view.
+Other Christians (Futurists) believe that Revelation chapters 4-22 describe real people and predicts events yet to come in the final days before Christ returns.
 Although Futurists may differ among themselves over the precise interpretations of some passages, they take Revelation literally.
 Other Christians (Idealists) believe Revelation is simply a book about the triumph of good over evil and that the events described are merely symbolic and not prophecies at all.
 Still other Christians (Historicists) believe Revelation has a complex dual meaning pertaining both to the early years of the church (Preterist view) and coming events (Futurists view).
 They teach that Revelation is a history of Christianity from the early church until the day Christ returns.
-They believe that the persecution of the early church and the fall of Rome was a foreshadowing of the future and that Revelation was a prediction of those past events and the events leading up to the judgment day.
+They believe the persecution of the first Christians and the fall of Rome was a foreshadowing of the future and that Revelation is a prediction of both past and future events.

 Study Tip: